 My wife, who is also here this afternoon, has asked me to join her thanks with mine to your Royal Highnesses for the extraordinarily kind and generous hospitality which we have received.
 It is no exaggeration to say that we have been treated like royalty, and we will treasure this unique experience of warm Malaysian hospitality for the rest of our lives.
 Everyone has been so kind to us, from judges, to palace officials to the most junior hotel staff and we know that a great deal of quiet teamwork has been going on behind the scenes to make us welcome.
-Our special thanks go also to Tan Sri Dato' Seri Visu Sinnadurai for all the time

-Text of the Thirty-Third Sultan Azlan Shah Law Lecture delivered on 5 November 2019 in the presence of His Royal Highness Sultan Nazrin Shah.

-We take it for granted that the things we use in our daily lives and trouble to which he has gone in arranging this visit and in helping us to prepare for it.
+Our special thanks go also to Tan Sri Dato' Seri Visu Sinnadurai for all the time Thirty-third Sultan Azlan Shah Law Lecture delivered on 5 November 2019 in the presence of His Royal Highness Sultan Nazrin Shah and Her Royal Highness Tuanku Zara Salim. and trouble to which he has gone in arranging this visit and in helping us to prepare for it.